HeroesToolChest/HeroesMatchTracker/README.md

 ## Installation
 - Download and run HeroesMatchTrackerSetup.exe from the [releases](https://github.com/koliva8245/HeroesMatchTracker/releases) page
   - NOTE: Windows will complain that the EXE is unsafe do to an unknown publisher
+### Requirements
+- Windows 7 SP1 or higher (32* or 64 bit)
-- .NET Framework 4.6.2 is required
+- .NET Framework 4.6.2 (will be installed during setup)
-- Recommended to have at least 2GB of memory (for the replay parsing)
+- Recommended to have at least 2GB of free memory (for the replay parsing)

+`* 32 bit OS will work but not recommended as the application might crash due to limited memory`

 ## How to use
 Please visit the [wiki](https://github.com/koliva8245/HeroesMatchTracker/wiki).